 Fear City is set in the world of New York strip parlours, a premise that you feel is tailor-made for another of Ferrara’s dark and sordid ventures into the human underbelly.
 Ferrara gets his female cast substantially naked at all opportunities – including not quite famous back then names like Melanie Griffith who has some sizzling numbers and Rae Dawn Chong (as well as an unknown Maria Conchita Alonso who remains clothed).

 And yet for all that, Fear City feels like a film made by someone who has never been behind the scenes at a strip club in their life.
 The world just seems too clean and not sleazy enough.
 When you first meet Tom Berenger and his partner Jack Scalia, your first impression is that they are cops, not the owners of a stripper agency that works as a front for the mob.
 (You kind of wonder if the lead characters were pimps, would the film still have been cast with two handsome and heroic leads as it is here?)
-Berenger spends his time pining after Melanie Griffith; what you don’t see is any of the world where the women are exploited and treated as meat or where giving sexual favours to the owners who like to come across as big players is considered part of the game.
+Berenger spends his time pining after Melanie Griffith – what you don’t see is any of the world where the women are exploited and treated as meat or where giving sexual favours to the owners is considered part of the job.